 What is IRMAA?
 Does IRMAA mean I pay more for Medicare?

 IRMAA stands for Income-Related Monthly Adjustment Amount.
 IRMAA is a surcharge in monthly premiums for people with an income above a certain amount.
 Basically, if you are still employed and making a lot of money, you’ll be paying more for Medicare.
 IRMAA amounts show in the form of Medicare Part B and Part D additional premiums.
-The Social Security Administration determines whether you pay IRMAA based on the Modified Adjusted Gross Income you’ve reported for the prior 2 years.
+The Social Security Administration determines whether you pay IRMAA based on the Modified Adjusted Gross Income you’ve reported from 2 years prior.

 Both Part B and Part D have IRMAA charges.
 You’ll see the income threshold has not changed.